haskell/haskell-language-server/docs/features.md

 - [Call hierarchy support](#call-hierarchy)
 - [Qualify names from an import declaration](#qualify-imported-names) in your code
 - [Suggest alternate numeric formats](#alternate-number-formatting)
+- [Renaming](#renaming) definitions automatically across modules of *the same component* (library, executable, test suite, benchmark).
+  - Full renaming support for the entire project is being tracked in [this issue](https://github.com/haskell/haskell-language-server/issues/2193)

 ## Demos